guygubaby/vue-image-viewer/README.md

 ## brief intro

-A image viewer for both vue2 and vue3
+A image viewer for both vue2 and vue3 using [medium-zoom](https://www.npmjs.com/package/medium-zoom)

 ## install